How many muscles are there in the human body?

 What is the Institute of Myology?

-An international centre of expertise in the field of neuromuscular pathology, the Institute of Myology opened in 1997.
-Its specificity is to gather a broad spectrum of complementary activities – clinical, research, teaching and associative activities in the same place, around a common discipline :Myology.
+An international centre of expertise in the neuromuscular field, opened in 1997, the Institute of Myology is unique in that it brings together complementary activities on the same site: clinical, research, teaching and associative activities around a common discipline: myology.

 What are the objectives of the Institute of Myology?

-The Institute of Myology aims at coordinating patient-focussed research (fundamental, applied and clinical) and teaching on muscle.
-A point of reference and a place of expertise, the Institute of Myology is open to national and international stakeholders.
-An information centre, the Institute of Myology is intended to unite specialised teams and to coordinate the network of specialised consultations in France.
+The aim of the Institute of Myology is to coordinate fundamental research, applied research, clinical research and teaching around the patient.
+As a centre of reference and expertise, the Institute of Myology is open to national and international partners.
+As an information hub, the Institute aims to bring together specialist teams and coordinate the network of neuromuscular disease consultations in France.

 What is the mission of the Institute of Myology?